laustindasauce/laustindasauce.github.io/README.md

 ## About
 * Added info form that can email me when someone wants to send me something!
-* Was able to do this with my [backend](https://github.com/abspen1/go-backend) to persist data running Go
+* Was able to do this with my [backend](https://github.com/abspen1/go-backend) in Go

 ### Hangman
 * Added random-words generator with browserify 😍